Sustainable Nutrition through vegetable gardening

 What are we trying to solve?

 95% of Uganda’s refugee settlement population engage in crop production for personal consumption despite low productivity and post-harvest losses.
 Many depend on food aid (eg. 92% of Imvepi settlement).
-Food rations were reduced in 2019 by 30% wholly inadequate to meet nutritional needs of babies and children <5 years.
+Food rations were reduced in 2019 by 30% wholly inadequate to meet the nutritional needs of babies and children <5 years.
 Movement restrictions are enforced in settlements to avoid the spreading of the COVID19 virus, causing widespread food crises.

 How will we solve it?